nancologist/AI-MachineLearning-AtoZ/README.md

 `y = b_0 + b_1 * x_1 + b_2 * (x_1 ^ 2) + b_3 * (x_1 ^ 3) + ... + b_n * (x_1 ^ n)` (this is called Polynomial Linear Regression because there's no other indep. var like x_2)
 ___

+## 4.2.
+Polynomial Regression in Python - Step 1
+Data set (`Position_Salaries.csv`) : Imagine we are in a HR department and we want to hire someone.
+And we find out that a person would be a great fit for the position.
+And imagine the person is advanced and therefore asks for 160K dollor per year!
+As the HR we will ask person why he expects such a high salary?
+Person replies: "Because that is what i earned in my previous company."

+Is that a truth? or is that a bluff?
+Well, that's exactly what we are going to figure out with the help of __Polynomial Regression Model__.
+We are going to build the poly. reg.
+Model __to figure out the previous salaries of this candidate__.

+In order to do such a prediction we have collected the salaries of the previous company of this candidate for different positions.
+And then we want to find out the __Salary for the `Level` 6.5__ (because the Person has been Region Manager in his company for around 2 years so his `Level` is more than 6.5)

+__IMPORTANT:__ Because here we don't have a lot of data, we WILL NOT split the data-set into training-set and test-set.
+Because we want to use the model to find out the __Salary for the Level 6.5__

+__IMPORTANT:__ The columns `Position` and `Level` are redundant.
+Because the `Level` is representing the `Postion` so we don't consider `Position` in the `X`.
 ___